 Industry Analysis & Industry Trends

-The Accounting Services industry's revenue has shown strong growth over the past five years, shrugging off any lingering effects of the global financial crisis on professional service companies.
-The industry recorded weak growth in 2009-10, before growing strongly in 2010-11.
+The Accounting Services industry's revenue has grown strongly over the past five years, shrugging off any lingering effects of the global financial crisis.
+After weak growth in 2009-10, the industry rebounded in 2010-11.
 This included strong returns from the four largest firms in the industry.
-However, weak business conditions resulted in the industry declining slightly in 2012-13.
+Nevertheless, weak business conditions resulted in the industry declining slightly in 2012-13.
 Over the past five years, increased restructuring of businesses in Australia has boosted demand for industry services, as accounting services are required for due diligence and auditing.
-The industry has expanded its advisory services as professional services firms have sought new ways to increase profit... purchase to read more
+The industry has also expanded its advisory services as professional services firms have sought new ways to increase profit... purchase to read more

 The capital-to-labour ratio is used to gauge the level of investment required to operate in the industry.
 To calculate the ratio, wages and depreciation are used as proxies.
 Currently, $17.74 of labour is required for every dollar of capital invested.

 As with most service industries, the industry is based on the use of human knowledge and labour to deliver a service to clients.
 Specialist skills and knowledge are required, with professional qualifications necessary to provide many of the industry's services... purchase to read more